inferigang/inferius/README.md

 <br>

 ## What is **inferius**?
-Aggresive, striking and stylish.
-Inferius is the official theme created by Inferi Gang that can be used in a bunch of apps like: VSCode, Notepad++, IDA, etc...
+Aggressive, striking, and stylish.
+Inferius is the official theme created by Inferi Gang that can be used in a bunch of apps like VSCode, Notepad++, IDA, etc...

-Inferius is a dedicated dark theme used by developers, reverse engineers or just dark theme enthusiasts.
-If you like of a good syntax highlighting, prefer vibrant colors and loves god, this theme is perfect for you!
+Inferius is a dedicated dark theme used by developers, reverse engineers, or just dark theme enthusiasts.
+If you like good syntax highlighting, prefer vibrant colors, and love god, this theme is perfect for you!